 We talk briefly about co-parenting and how this looks in Nikki’s life.
 She talks about what she calls the enterprise of co-parenting so it doesn’t have to be the single parent doing everything alone.

 As we parent there’s an enterprise of people that are there and sometimes if it can be dad, that’s great, but it may be grandma, auntie, cousin, friend, and this enterprise is a whole support system that we pull up.

 How can we maintain joy in the single-parent season?

 In the midst of single parenting and the effects of the pandemic, how do we maintain our joy, our rest, our self-care?
 What is that pulse check?
 What are we really feeling under the surface?

-We never may have never have parented through a crisis and while we’re coming over the hump, there are still these lingering things.
+We may never have parented through a crisis, and while we’re coming over the hump, there are still these lingering things.
 If we’re not careful, we’ll stay in the strain or an excessive demand

 Our kids know when we’re doing well and when we’re not.